TrurlMcByte/gotemplated/README.md

-      is_map {variable}                 return true if variable is map map_have {variable} "string"      return true if variable have field "string" env {variable}                    return environment variable as string
+      is_map {variable}                 return true if variable is map map_have {variable} "string"      return true if variable have field "string" env {variable}                    return environment variable as string envdef {variable} {default}       return environment variable as string if not empty, overwise return default

 ```
 see also https://golang.org/pkg/text/template/ for templates

+I recommend to use "jq" or "yq" tools to prepare data

 # usage
 ```